 Nelson-Tasman often tops New Zealand’s sunshine hours.
 It also boasts golden beaches and productive tourism, wine, horticulture and fishing industries.

 Nelson’s coast is notable for two huge, shallow bays - Tasman Bay and Golden Bay.
 The interior is hilly and mountainous with attractive lakes and areas of limestone and marble which feature deep caves and sinkholes.
-Te Waikoropupu (Pupu) springs, said to produce the clearest fresh water in the world, is part of the southern hemisphere’s deepest known cave system.
+Te Waikoropupu (Pupu) springs, said to produce the clearest freshwater in the world, is part of the southern hemisphere’s deepest known cave system.

 Nelson Tasman is known for its beautiful reserves and national parks which offer excellent walking and tramping.
 There are many outdoor recreation options, from kayaking in the Abel Tasman Park to walking the Heaphy Track, one of New Zealand’s nine ‘great walks’.

-The Nelson Tasman region is known for warm summers and cool winters.
+The Nelson Tasman region is known for its warm summers and cool winters.
 Average maximum summertime temperatures range from 21-24°C with the highest recorded reaching 36.3°C. Average winter maximums range around 13-14°C.

-Winter can be stormy but generally Nelson enjoys one of the best climates of all major New Zealand centres.
+Winter can be stormy but generally, Nelson enjoys one of the best climates of all major New Zealand centres.

-Many migrants have already made Nelson Tasman home.
-The table below shows where these migrants are moving from and demonstrates the diverse population you can expect to find in Nelson Tasman.
+Many migrants have already made Nelson - Tasman home.
+The table below shows where these migrants are moving from and demonstrates the diverse population you can expect to find in Nelson - Tasman.